Sandown, New Hampshire: History

 Once part of Kingston, Sandown was incorporated as a separate town in 1756 by colonial governor Benning Wentworth.
-It was named for picturesque Sandown on the Isle of Wight.
+It was named after the picturesque Sandown on the Isle of Wight.
 The first minister of Sandown, the Reverend Josiah Cotton, built the Sandown Meeting House in 1774.
-It had an 11 ft pulpit and marble columns supporting the gallery, and is still an excellent example of early New England church architecture.
+It had an 11 ft pulpit, marble columns supporting the gallery, and is still an excellent example of early New England church architecture.

 Geography

 According to the United States Census Bureau, the town has a total area of 37.4 sqkm, of which 36.1 sqkm are land and 1.3 sqkm are water, comprising 3.39% of the town.
 Sandown is primarily drained by the Exeter River, part of the Great Bay/Piscataqua River watershed.
-Phillips Pond, south of the center of town, and Showell Pond, a smaller water body, drain north to the Exeter.
-Angle Pond, in the southeast corner of the town, and Cub Pond, along Sandown's eastern border, drain east towards the Powwow River and are part of the Merrimack River watershed.
-The highest point in Sandown is the summit of Hoyt Hill, at 505 ft above sea level, near the town's southwest corner.
+Phillips Pond, south of the center of town, and Showell Pond, a smaller water body, drain north to the Exeter River.
+Angle Pond, in the southeastern corner of the town, and Cub Pond, along Sandown's eastern border, drain east towards the Powwow River and are part of the Merrimack River watershed.
+The highest point in Sandown is the summit of Hoyt Hill, at 505 ft above sea level, near the town's southwestern corner.